Claims management company

-In England and Wales, a claims management company is a business that offers claims management services to the public.
+A claims management company is a business that offers claims management services to the public.
 Claims management services consist of advice or services in respect of claims for compensation, restitution, repayment or any other remedy for loss or damage, or in respect of some other obligation.
 Claims management services cover litigation, or claims under regulation schemes or voluntary arrangements.

 History

 The abolition of legal aid for personal injury claims, the introduction of conditional fee agreements and the appearance of and growth in claims management companies led to a rapid expansion of litigation from the mid-1990s.
 This led to public concern at the development of a "compensation culture".
 The collapse of claims management company the Accident Group in 2003 increased disquiet with the system.
 Such companies used aggressive sales techniques and exaggerated claims, profiting from exorbitant commissions on after the event insurance policies.
 It was estimated that there were about 1,000 such companies in the UK in 2003.
 However, there was still evidence that many meritorious claims were discouraged by the difficulties and costs of litigation.
 These concerns, especially around the operation of conditional fee agreements, led to regulation of the market by Part 2 of the Compensation Act 2006.
 The activities regulated are those common to the market and which had caused concern: